ash-shar/thoughtful-agents/README.md

 ## Overview

 Inner Thoughts AI provides a structured approach to modeling the internal thought processes of AI agents during conversations.
+Rather than simply predicting conversational turns, this framework enables proactive AI driven by its own internal "thoughts".

+Inspired by cognitive architectures and LLM prompting techniques, the framework comprises five stages:
+1. **Trigger** - Initiating the thought process
+2. **Retrieval** - Accessing relevant memories and context
+3. **Thought Formation** - Generating potential thoughts
+4. **Evaluation** - Assessing intrinsic motivation to express thoughts
+5. **Participation** - Deciding when and how to engage in conversation

 The framework includes:
+- Thinking engine for thought generation and evaluation
+- System 1 (fast, automatic) and System 2 (slow, deliberate) thinking
 - Mental object management (thoughts, memories)
+- Saliency-based memory and thought retrieval
 - Conversation and event tracking
-- Turn-taking prediction
+- Turn-taking prediction and engine for determining when and who should speak next
-- Saliency-based memory and thought retrieval
+- Proactivity configuration for agents

+## Research Background

+Most current LLM-based systems treat AI as passive respondents, responding only to explicit human prompts.
+The Inner Thoughts framework takes an alternative approach inspired by human cognition, where we process others' words, reflect on our experiences, and develop an internal train of thoughts before deciding to participate.

+This approach models the distinction between *covert responses* (internal thoughts and feelings) and *overt responses* (verbal utterances) in human communication.
+The AI participant determines whether to engage based on an evaluation of its intrinsic motivation to express a particular thought at that moment.

 ## Installation